Computer Information Systems

 The Computer Information Systems Degree Program at BCCC emphasizes business computer program design and development.
 Practical experience is gained in networking, databases, and programming applications utilizing various system environments such as UNIX, Microsoft Windows, and other state-of-the-art multi-user/ microcomputer-based operating systems.
 CIS-approved electives offer students the flexibility to acquire additional training within an area of personal interest.
 Many of the program’s graduates pursue advanced studies at four-year colleges and universities while others move directly into employment with banks, financial companies, government, and other businesses.

-The Computer Information Systems Program is accredited by the Association of Collegiate Business Schools and Programs (ACBSP).
+The Computer Information Systems Program is accredited by the Accreditation Council for Business Schools and Programs (ACBSP)

 A graduate form the BCCC Computer Information System can become: